Frequently Asked Questions regarding the HIV Testing Law

 Persons with private insurance should refer to their policy or contact their carrier.

-50. If a person does not want any out of pocket expenses or to have his insurance company know he was tested for HIV, can I refer him to a state, local or community provider that conducts free HIV testing?
+41. If a person does not have insurance or does not want to have his insurance company know he was tested for HIV, can I refer him to a state, local or community provider that conducts free HIV testing?

 Yes.
 If a patient would otherwise refuse an HIV test, it is appropriate to make this kind of referral.
 Patients who would like information about free or anonymous testing sites may call 1-800-541-AIDS (2437).

 Disclosure of HIV-related Information